Monthly Archives: May 2012

 In April, the Alaska Supreme Court asked the Sitka court to take another look at its ruling in favor of the city.
 On Tuesday, Superior Court Judge David George gave the city 30 days to file a brief explaining the issues it feels are still on the table.

 Last week (5-18-12), most of the students in 7th grade science at Blatchley Middle School in Sitka went to the Starrigavan Valley to help government biologists monitor the health of the stream.
-KCAW student reporter Kate Morse and photographer Maya Reda-Williams documented the project, and sent this audio postcard.
+KCAW student reporter Maya Reda-Williams documented the project, and sent this audio postcard.

 Mike Vaughn leads the Sitka Salmon Derby after its first weekend.
 Vaughn landed a 41.4 pounder to claim the top spot.
 Dave Bandick is in second with a 39.4-pound fish, and Grant Hagerman is in third, with a 36.4-pound king.